jlam55555/howitfeelstochew6gum/MengAR Sponge -- Augmented Reality/README.md

 The program looks for images in the real world ("markers") and creates a fractal on top of it.
 Currently supported fractals are:

-- The Menger Sponge (by construction)
+- The Menger Sponge (by recursive methods)
 - The Sierpinski Gasket (generated via the Chaos Game)

 ---